fruit-masters/cashew/SPEC.md

 ### query

 - 1 byte for status
+-1 - internal server error
 0 - success
 1 - username not found
 - 4 bytes of ip
-- 4 bytes of port
+- 2 bytes of port
 - 4 bytes for rsa_public_key len
 - len bytes of rsa_public_key
 - 4 bytes for timestamp len